misba-coder/Projects/README.md

 # Achievements:

 --> Identified key trends in customer behavior that led to a 15% increase in targeted marketing campaign effectiveness.
---> Provided insights that contributed to a 10% improvement in customer retention rates.
 --> Streamlined the data analysis process, reducing query execution time by 40%.